 The Affordable Care Act requires almost all citizens to carry health insurance.
 And while household employers are not required to provide health insurance for their nanny or senior caregiver, you can choose to contribute to your employee’s policy.
 It’s a strategic way to enhance your caregiver’s compensation package while decreasing your tax liability at the same time.

-There are three options available to you, each with a different procedure depending on the level you want to be involved in providing health insurance to your caregiver(s).
+There are four options available to you, each with a different procedure depending on the level you want to be involved in providing health insurance to your caregiver(s).

 Option #1: Contribute directly to your caregiver’s individual health insurance policy

 If you only have one household employee, you can contribute to your caregiver’s health insurance policy premiums and treat that money as non-taxable compensation.
 That means the amount you pay won’t be subject to taxes for both you and your caregiver.